Luther Replogle

-Luther Irvin “Rep” Replogle (March 2, 1902 Tyrone, Pennsylvania − July 3, 1981 Chicago, Illinois) was a businessman, diplomat, and philanthropist, and the founder of Replogle Globes and the U.S. Ambassador to Iceland from 1969 to 1972.
+Luther Irvin "Rep" Replogle (March 2, 1902 Tyrone, Pennsylvania − July 3, 1981 Chicago, Illinois) was a businessman, diplomat, and philanthropist, and the founder of Replogle Globes.

 When he was five, his family moved to Altoona, Pennsylvania.
 He attended the U.S. Naval Academy at Annapolis for 2½ years, starting in 1920.

-Replogle Globes was the largest globe manufacturing business in the world in the mid-20th century.
-He sold the company in 1959 but continued as President and Chief Operating Officer.
+About a decade later, he founded Replogle Globes in 1930, which became the largest globe manufacturing business in the world in the mid-20th century.
+After selling the company in 1959, Replogle continued as its President and Chief Operating Officer.
+Ten years after that, he was the U.S. Ambassador to Iceland from 1969 to 1972 and died in Chicago in 1981.